 1. Balance Sheet (Statement of Financial Position)

-The balance sheet, known as the statement of financial position for churches, illustrates an accounting equation and shows a snapshot of your organization’s financial health.
+The balance sheet, known as the Statement Of Financial Position for churches, illustrates an accounting equation.
+This report shows a snapshot of your church’s financial health.
 It can also show you the current balance of each of your funds if you have been doing true fund accounting.
 The accounting equation is:

 Assets = Liability + Equity

-The income statement, known as the statement of activities for nonprofits, shows this:
+The income statement report (known as the statement of activities for churches) is illustrated with the following equation:

 Income – Expense = Net Income (Increase in Net Assets)